 Bear is akin to the dog family and she is also a distant kin to the raccoon family.
 Moaning, barking, huffing, growling and roaring are the bear’s means of vocal communication.
 Physical communication includes standing up to full height on their hind legs.
 When a bear chooses to do this he shifts his nature from a four-legged being to a two-legged being and instantly asserts his physical superiority over all other two-leggeds.
 In this way, it is often easy to underestimate bear medicine people until something happens to compel them to stand up to full power.
 When bear medicine chooses to stand on her haunches and tower to full height, be prepared for an overwhelming presence.
 Hold your ground but don’t fight.
 You won’t win with these odds.
 Even though bears are fierce, they are not predatory in nature (except with their own kind).
 They do not hunt in the classical sense of stalking and capturing.
 The closest a bear comes to classical hunting is to stand on a rock by a river during salmon season and wait for fish to literally jump into their mouth.

 The second efforts of hunting involve foraging your garbage.
 With this disposition in mind, bear is suggesting you use the tactic of backing off.
 Let life come to you a bit.
 Reduce your speed, reorganize the game plan, and take some time to retreat into your cave and meditate.

-Conversely, bear could also be telling you it is time to wake up and get out in to the light of day.
+Conversely, the Bear Spirit Animal Totem could also be telling you it is time to wake up and get out into the light of day.
 Stop hiding and use your faculties to brave the forest.
 You are fully equipped with metaphorical fur and claw to tackle whatever obstacle stands in your way between you and your joy.
 Get out into the fray before you starve to death.
 Bears are quite sufficiently equipped for adventure and so are you.
 Take a chance.
 Make a mistake.
 Mistakes make you strong.